- Inputs & outputs

 Note: Set the value of voltage being sent when MIDI Transport message is received (0-5V or 0-10V) in Config Menu > Gate > Voltage.

 Off – It’s sometimes useful to turn off the out-coming signal.

-Octave Offset – allows to choose the middle C note convention by changing incoming notes in a range of four octaves up and down.
+Octave Offset – allows choosing the middle C note convention by changing incoming notes in a range of four octaves up and down.
 If Poly 2 is converting the incoming MIDI Notes to a different octave than the ones received, this means that the transmitting device has a different middle C convention setting.
 Align the octaves here.

-Note: An excellent example of different Middle C conventions are programs like Apple Logic and Ableton Live (MIDI Note C2 is not the same value as C2 in Ableton Live).
+Note: An example of different Middle C conventions are programs like Apple Logic and Ableton Live (MIDI Note C2 is not the same value as C2 in Ableton Live).

-- Voltage – changes the values of the transmitted volts for the Gate, Clock and Start/Stop parameter.
+- Voltage – changes the values of the transmitted volts for the Gate, Clock, and Start/Stop parameter.